vhsw/TMS/README.md

 The installed packages end up in /public/global/plugins

 ### 5. Config:
-Add this to your Config/App.php:
+Add this to your Config/App.php in their respective places:

 ```php
 Collective\Html\HtmlServiceProvider::class,